Embedded Payments with Stripe Elements

 }

-Keep your Flint API key on the backend, always.
+Store payment_intent.payment_intent_id.
+Send only the payment_collection.stripe fields to the browser.
+Keep your Flint API key on the backend.

 <script src="https://js.stripe.com/v3/"></script>